 RIs are shockingly simple to implement.
 The choices that need to be made are: machine type, quantity, term and the scope of the RI.
 That’s it.
 The scope can even be changed at a later time.

-Ensuring the RI’s are being utilized correctly is a little more complex.
+Ensuring the Reserve Instances are being utilized correctly

 When we think of our Azure bill, we generally think in terms of monthly buckets.
 On the surface RIs appear to work the same way, giving you a monthly credit for your VMs.
 That’s not quite accurate.
 An RI provides an hourly credit for the VM type specified.
 That means to take advantage of the credit you have to a have a VM of that type running every hour.
 If you don’t, you lose that credit.
 It doesn’t cost you anything for that hour, except you have already paid for it through the RI purchase.